lollokara/BugBuster/Firmware/BugBusterProtocol.md

 **Response payload:** (empty)

 #### 0xEE HAT_LA_STREAM_START
-Start continuous streaming mode (double-buffered DMA to USB).
-Capture parameters must be pre-configured via `0xCF HAT_LA_CONFIG`.
+Start continuous streaming mode.
+Capture parameters must be pre-configured via `0xCF HAT_LA_CONFIG` and the capture must be `ARM`'d.
+This opcode is a **control** command — it tells the RP2040 to begin emitting `PKT_START` followed by `PKT_DATA` on its vendor-bulk IN endpoint.
+Sample bytes themselves do NOT traverse this BBP link; see §6.13d below for the out-of-band data path.

 **Request payload:** (empty)
 **Response payload:** (empty)